fangying/fangying.github.io/content/pages/About.md

 ---------------------------------------

 Hi all, my name is Fang Ying and Yori Fang is my English name.

-I was born in July 1990.
+I was born in July 1990 and Graduated From:

-Graduated From:

 *   College of Electronic and Information Zhejiang University as Master 2013-2016
 *   College of Computer Science and Engineering Northeastern University as Bachelor 2009-2013

 I'm now working on things related to linux kernel and OS virtualization.
-I'm a virtualization developer, working on KVM and QEMU.
+Mainly focus on working feature development for KVM and QEMU, ligh weight virtual machine runtime and virtualization technology based on DPU environment.

 * Mail:   fangying2725@gmail.com
 * Github: https://github.com/fangying